karaxuna/cd/README.md

 # cd
-Custom directives, filters and services for angular
+Custom directives, filters and services for Angular 1.x